lmanzurv/django_proxy_server/README.md

         'proxy_server.authentication.middleware.ProxyServerMiddleware',
     )

-Currently, Django Proxy Server supports login web service under the path "/login" only.
-It relies on you can pass the login web service body through the authenticate kwargs, like this:
+Currently, Django Proxy Server supports login web service under the path `/login` only.
+You can pass the login web service body through the authenticate kwargs, like this:

     # Pass the request so it can be passed to invoke_backend_service function
     user = auth.authenticate(username=email, password=password, request=request, role=role, platform=platform)

-The authentication backend User object uses the email as username and a base64 encoding of the username as id.
-The user pk is assigned as the token returned by the backend server through invoke_backend_service function.
+The authentication backend `User` object uses the email as username and a base64 encoding of the username as `id`.
+The user `pk` is assigned as the token returned by the backend server through `invoke_backend_service` function.

-For the authenticate function to work correctly, the login web service must return a JSON dictionary with email, name and is_active keys.
+For the authenticate function to work correctly, the login web service must return a JSON dictionary with `email`, `name` and `is_active` keys.
 No staff or superuser Users are allowed.